pegasystems/react-sdk/README.md

 <p align="center"><img width=60% src="docs/media/ReactSDK-Logo.png">

-# React SDK - Release Announcement - v23.1.11
+# React SDK - Release Announcement - v24.1.10

-**SDK-R v23.1.11** is **only compatible with Pega Infinity '23** and is related to the [**release/23.1.11**](https://github.com/pegasystems/react-sdk/tree/release/23.1.11) branch of the React SDK repository.
+**SDK-R v24.1.10** is **only compatible with Pega Infinity '24.1** and is related to the [**release/24.1.10**](https://github.com/pegasystems/react-sdk/tree/release/24.1.10) branch of the React SDK repository.
 <br>

-**Note**: From **SDK-R v23.1.11** onwards, the main branch will be the development branch for future versions or the latest version of Infinity.
+**Note**: The main branch is the active development branch for future versions of React SDK.

-The SDK-R v23.1.11 release upgrades the React version to React 17.
 This release allows React SDK users to to take advantage of the latest SDK enhancements and fixes.
-For more information, see [ **What's New in SDK-R 23.1.11**](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/react-sdk-updates.html).
+For more information, see [ **What's New in SDK-R 24.1.10**](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/react-sdk-updates.html).
 <br />

 This